Horizont-Europe-Interstore/Testing-procedure-and-software-tools/README.md

  * This test software is behaviour driven which refers to ,
      * Given: In the Given test condition this referes to the test set up
      * When:  The prcedure of the test , every test has a list of procedure ( test procedure)
-     * Then: The expected and actaul response to show that the test is passed or faulied .
+     * Then: The expected and actual response to show that the test is passed or failed .

   ## BackEnd